Beet Orange Smoothie

 - make it a smoothie bowl and top with granola, berries and either cacao nibs, almond butter or coconut

-- 1-2 tbsp of almond butter
+- 1-2 tbsp of almond butter or peanut butter

 - 1-2 tbsp of ground flax seed or chia seeds